RetroPie/RetroPie-Docs/docs/Running-ROMs-from-a-Network-Share.md

     sudo raspi-config

-In there, select the 4th option and tell it Yes.
+In there, select "Boot Options" and tell it Yes.

 ### Option 1: Add to autostart.sh (Preferred if using v4.0+)